Pixboost/website-hugo-theme/site/content/blog/png-to-next-gen-conversion/index.md

 }
 ```

-The code we ended up with is quite simple and straightforward which also means it will be easy to maintain and improve it in the future.
+The code we ended up with is straightforward which means it will be easy to maintain and improve in the future.

 {{< note >}}
-At the end of the day we still had to bump type of instances in our clusters from 8 to 16Gb which made everyone happy.
+At the end of the day, we still had to bump the type of instances in our clusters from 8 to 16Gb which made everyone happy.
 {{< /note >}}

 ## Results

-In the greater scheme of things PNGs are only account for 5% of all Pixboost traffic, but:
+In the greater scheme of things PNGs only account for 5% of all Pixboost traffic, but:

 * We believe in accessible Web and doing a poor job on one format makes it not
 * We have few customers that heavily use PNG images
 * 5% of our traffic is still about 20Gb daily and growing.

-Once released a canary version to production, we ran 2 tests on different data sets that again included most popular processed images.
-We compared current production version output with a new one:
+Once released a canary version to production, we ran 2 tests on different data sets that again included the most popular processed images.
+We compared the current production version output with a new one:

 * 350 PNG images
   * 202 images became smaller and 47 larger